Fabio-Vieira/Survival-Analysis/README.md

 # Survival-Analysis

-Comparing the means of two samples using survival analysis with data augmentation as discussed by @jarad in his channel.
+Comparing the means of two samples using survival analysis with data augmentation as discussed by Jarad Niemi in his channel.